Matteo Renzi: Economic policies

 In February 2015, with the economy continuing to stagnate, the government announced a plan to abolish rules that limit cooperative lenders' shareholders to one vote each at shareholder meetings regardless of the size of their holdings.
 The European Commission subsequently forecast that the Italian economy would begin to grow by the spring.
 The government also announced the abolition of IRAP, a regional tax on production activities; discussing the 2016 Finance Bill, Renzi further promised to cancel IRPEF, IMU, and TASI, respectively taxes on individuals, public services, and residence, which was a flagship policy of the centre-right former prime minister Silvio Berlusconi, and its tax-cutting 2016 budget was passed on 22 December despite concerns from the European Commission.
 Additionally, Renzi raised the threshold for cash payments three times with the intention to boost the economy, promising that it would not help tax evasion, and described it as "a simple, fair, and liberal measure" that "simplifies" and "encourages consumption".
 In 2018, Minister of Economy and Finance Pier Carlo Padoan admitted that it was a mistake.
 A 2021 study by Bankitalia/Palazzo Koch concluded that the decision "increased the share of the illegal economy by 0.5 percentage points" and "a 1% increase in the use of cash leads to growth between 0.8% and 1.8%" of the black economy.

 In May 2015, the economy recorded growth of 0.3%, finally ending the Italian triple-dip recession.
 In January 2016, Renzi highlighted an additional 500,000 jobs that he said had been created through his policies.
-In October 2016, the Renzi government's proposed 2017 Finance Bill, an expansionary budget including deficit raising to cope with the earthquake and migrants emergencies, was seen as an increased anti-Brussels rhetoric, having warned of disaster if it was rejected.
-In an interview to la Repubblica on 23 October, Padoan said: "Europe must choose which side to take.
+In October 2016, the Renzi government's proposed 2017 Finance Bill, an expansionary budget including deficit raising to cope with the earthquake and migrants emergencies, was seen as an increasing anti-Brussels rhetoric, having warned of disaster if it was rejected.
+In an interview with la Repubblica on 23 October, Padoan said: "Europe must choose which side to take.
 They can accept the fact that our deficit goes up from 2% to 2.3% (of gross domestic product) to tackle the earthquake and the migrant emergencies.
 Or they can choose the Hungarian way, which puts up walls against the migrants and must be rejected.
 That would be the beginning of the end."
 On 24 October, defending the budget law, Renzi said: "We want to address the needs of Italian citizens, not Brussels technocracy."